Eyewitness account

 Its Asia section caught my attention.
 My people ventured to sea with a 50:50 chance of survival.

-An aerial shot showed tiny boats small as autumn leaves, like one that got hit on my own journey six years earlier; women and children were on their vulnerable most without the security and escort of the 7th-fleet.
-Repeatedly raped and robbed by Thai pirates then abandoned to certain death – unless they could survive on fellow passengers’ dead meat.
+An aerial shot showed tiny boats small as autumn leaves, like one that got hit on my own journey six years earlier; women and children were on their vulnerable most without the 7th-fleet.
+Repeatedly raped and robbed by Thai pirates then abandoned to certain death – unless they took the last option to survive on fellow passengers’ dead meat.

 Never did I envision a trip back that soon, even with self-recrimination or survivor’s guilt (PTSD).

-“He who is no fool to lose that which he cannot keep while gaining that which he cannot lose”, a quote by Jim Elliot, a fellow alumnus, was still fresh on my mind (perhaps also on Todd Beamer’s, when terrorists commandeered United Airlines Flight 93).
+“He who is no fool to lose that which he cannot keep while gaining that which he cannot lose”, by Jim Elliot, a fellow Wheaton alumnus, fresh on my mind and I owe him ever since (perhaps on Todd Beamer’s, another alum, when terrorists commandeered United Airlines Flight 93) for little chance to die.

-In Hongkong, I offered any help I could: relief supplies, ESL classes, entertainment events and Church-sitting (second tour).
-Hong Kong Island lock-ins were just as fed up with prison sardines as we with fish-sticks on Wake Island.
-My multiple donations were spent on international stamps and hot chili for shut ins.
-And an unforgettable shirtless lone survivor boy who stuttered.
+In Hongkong, I offered any help I could: relief supplies, ESL classes, entertainment events and church-sitting (on my second tour).
+Hong Kong Island lock-ins were fed up with camp foods e.g. sardines just as we fish-sticks back on Wake Island.
+My multiple collections got good exchange rates into HK dollars, which then be spent on international stamps (I sneaked those par-avion letters in my shoes end of each day (out) and hot chili (in) for them.
+I would never forget that lone shirtless survivor – a half-Chinese boy who stuttered.

-After 2 short tours like a good short-sleeves Mormon, – while distributing needed supplies – I remembered being on the receiving end of a Coke and a sandwich on Subic Bay (what else could a communication major do to counsel – as an example – 2 raped and forced-by-circumstances cannibalism survivors – besides being there – upstairs of Jubilee prison for a show of support).
+After 2 tours of student-loan deferral for relief services, like a short-sleeves Mormon, – while distributing needed supplies – I remembered being on the receiving end of a Coke and a sandwich on Subic Bay by a nun and a priest (what else could a communication major do to counsel – as an example – 2 raped and forced-by-circumstances cannibalism survivors – besides being there – upstairs of Jubilee prison for a show of support).

 Instead of improving my IQ in school, I end up with better EQ in life.